jacklaaa89/ExpressionParser/README.md

 ### Introduction

 ExpressionParser parses and evaluates mathematical and boolean expressions.
 It utilizes a lexer and parser generated using the Antlr parser generator.
+The framework is compiled into a JAR file (along with a JavaDoc JAR) in the `dist/` directory.
+Just add these to your classpath or import as a library to your project in your IDE of choice.

 ##### Simple Usage